Migdal Haemek plunges from celebration to mourning after shocking news

 Rabbi Grossman, the Chief Rabbi of Migdal HaEmek, has initiated a plea to Jews around the world, urging them to support R' Tzion's devastated and destitute family and to help them marry off their daughter after this sudden death that they are reeling from.

-R’ Tzion’s family lives in a rented apartment and owns no assets — no car, no pension funds, and no financial savings.
-With her husband’s passing, his widow is left in a state of poverty with her young daughters, and with the wedding approaching, their situation is dire.
+R’ Tzion’s family lives in a rented apartment and owns no assets — no vehicle, no pension funds, and no financial savings.
+With her husband’s passing, the widow is left living in poverty with her young daughters, and with the wedding approaching, their situation is dire.

 Please extend a helping hand to this destitute bride and her devastated family by clicking here.